 - Specific costs resulting from the injury caused.
 This may cover costs already incurred, such as transport, accommodation, and medical treatment, and expected future expenses, such as physical therapy and care costs.

 The costs you receive will be based on the precise injuries suffered and the circumstances of the case.

-How Lavelle’s work accident injury Solicitors can assist you in bringing a claim
+How Lavelle Partners work accident injury solicitors can assist you in bringing a claim

 - Lavelle Partners have successfully managed many cases of work accidentinjury caused by the negligence of another party.